How To Choose The Right Baby Sleep Sack For Your Little One

 Sleep sacks became popular in the United States in the 1990s during a major push to combat the rise of SIDS.
 There was a focus on what could be removed from the sleeping area that might interfere with a baby’s ability to breathe.

-Now, safe sleep practices are more commonly known, and a sleep sack can be a part of that.
+Now, safe sleep practices are more commonly known.
+The way you dress your baby for sleep is part of that.

+The prevailing line of thought is that less is more.
 So, if using a blanket is not recommended, then what can keep your little one warm at night?
-A sleep sack is the perfect answer.
+As we said, a sleep sack is the perfect answer.

 It’s important to note that a sleep sack is different from a swaddle and is often used after your baby outgrows the swaddling technique.